 - Help Control Cholesterol

-Using a spoon place the balls one at a time in the bowl of melted chocolate and make sure the entire ball is covered in chocolate.
+- Using a spoon place the balls one at a time into the bowl of melted chocolate and make sure the entire ball is covered in chocolate.
 Place ball back on wax paper and repeat process until all the balls are completely covered in chocolate.

 *A FODMAP safe serving of dried coconut shreds is 1/4 cup.
 Stick to 2 truffles to be safe.